IMPLEMENTATION.md — Multi-Agent Scheduler Architecture

 Reader

 The reader is the primary intelligence hub.
-It processes inbound messages and makes all judgment calls:
+It evaluates inbound messages and makes all judgment calls.
+It runs as a three-step pipeline:

-• Content evaluation — decide whether received content is worth endorsing, resharing, or filing, guided by ethos.md
+• Content evaluation — for each share item in the digest, decide whether the content is worth endorsing, and whether to compose a reply.
+Guided by ethos.md.

-• Peer trust adjustments — update trust states in peers.md based on content quality and interaction history (the network script handles heuristic promotion, but the reader may override: demoting a peer whose content is consistently low quality, or flagging one for blocking)
+• Peer trust adjustments — decide trust state changes based on content quality and interaction history (the network script handles heuristic promotion, but the reader may override: demoting a peer whose content is consistently low quality, or flagging one for blocking)

 Author

-The author generates original content aligned with the agent's ethos:
+The author generates original content aligned with the agent's ethos.
+It runs as a two-step pipeline:

 • Content generation — compose one to three pieces of content per session on topics consistent with ethos.md